ansarilaith/laith-taha/EZIoT_SDK/README.md

 Post the given data to your data as a row.
 Return the rowid of the newly-created row.
 You can include all or none of the variables.
 If no variables are given, the API will add a row with with a current timestamp and IP from the device making the post.

-- group: should be a STRING with a max length of 32 characters. if an INTEGER or FLOAT is given, it will be coersed to a string.
+- group: should be a STRING with a max length of 32 characters. if an INTEGER or FLOAT is given, it will be coerced to a string.
-- decive: should be a STRING with a max length of 32 characters. if an INTEGER or FLOAT is given, it will be coersed to a string.
+- decive: should be a STRING with a max length of 32 characters. if an INTEGER or FLOAT is given, it will be coerced to a string.
 - data1-3: can be an INTEGER, a FLOAT, of a STRING with a max length of 32 characters.
 - data4: can be an INTEGER, a FLOAT, of a STRING with a max length of 256 characters. use this for JSON-type data.